WyattSP/Petryshen_RSPB20252840_Repository/README.md

 ## General Information

 1. Datasets:
-Each of the listed datasets is used either within the main article or supplementary information.
-To recreate the figures and analysis run the analysis or supplement Jupyter Notebooks.
+Each of the listed datasets are used either within the main article or supplementary information.
+To recreate the figures and analysis run either the analysis or supplemental Jupyter Notebooks.
+Although each dataset is provided, they can be created by running files in the cluster folder, or the BioDeepTime R scripts.
     - Fig2_Data
     - Fig4_RW_Data
     - Fig4_UNTB_Data